Translational Neuroscience & Dementia Research

 The power of numbers – informatics in translational research

 In both our mechanisms and biomarkers work we are analysing relatively large datasets using a range of statistical approaches including machine learning.
 As a consequence of this informaticians and statisticians have come to play an increasingly important role in the group.
 Building on this expertise, we are now turning attention to datasets beyond genomic and proteomic to clinical and imaging data.
-Through initiatives such as the Case Records Interactive Search process - generated first at the Maudsley Hospital in south-east London and now rolling out across the UK, to the European Medical Information Framework - a collaborative initiative to speeding up the development of, and patient access to, innovative medicines, our group has access to very large datasets from cohort and other research studies and from routine care and are using these data to advance experimental medicine seeking preventative strategies for dementia.
+Through initiatives such as the UK-Clinical Records Interactive Search (UK-CRIS) process - generated first at the Maudsley Hospital in south-east London and now rolling out across the UK, to the European Medical Information Framework - a collaborative initiative to speeding up the development of, and patient access to, innovative medicines, our group has access to very large datasets from cohort and other research studies and from routine care and are using these data to advance experimental medicine seeking preventative strategies for dementia.

 Over the next year our group will seek to accelerate work towards disease modification of dementia including: